 Second answer – the semi-technical one – UV light can reach you directly or indirectly, aka it bounces off things.
 Which means even in the shade, your skin’s still interacting with UV light.
-Now when it comes to UVA, some estimate up to 50% of UVA light is still present – that’s a heck of a lot.
+Now when it comes to UVA, some estimate up to 50% of UVA light is still present when your in shade cover – that’s a heck of a lot.
 This is the light you’ll see the effects of later in life.
-You’ll see zilch today, then 15, 20, 30 years down the line, you’ll begin to see age spots, fine lines, wrinkles and more…
+You’ll see zilch today, then 15, 20, 30 years down the line, you’ll begin to see age spots, fine lines, wrinkles and more.

 8. Can you get sunburned through clouds